An adult and 2 children in cinema seating

 A photo of the sign detailing the price of admission to the Palace Picture House

-The Palace Picture House in Armley
+The Palace Picture Hall in Armley

 Put me on the waiting list